j178/leetgo/README.md

 ## LeetCode Support

-`leetgo` uses LeetCode's GraphQL API to get questions and submit solutions. `leetgo` needs your LeetCode cookies to access authenticated API.
+`leetgo` uses LeetCode's GraphQL API to retrieve questions and submit solutions. `leetgo` needs your LeetCode cookies to access the authenticated API.

-There are three ways to provide cookies to `leetgo`:
+There are three ways to make cookies available to `leetgo`:

 - Read cookies from browser automatically.